 - You don’t have to over-worry if your baby suffers from seasonal allergies or starts giving them a lot of medicine to fix this problem.

 - Sometimes the best treatments are more at handy than you think.
-If you want to avoid seasonal allergies, you should avoid spending too much time outside with your child when they are a toddler.
+To avoid seasonal allergies, you should avoid spending too much time outside with your child when they are toddlers.

-- But you just have to avoid outdoors time in the morning and evening as that is when they might catch most of the pollen.
+- But you have to avoid outdoor time in the morning and evening as that is when they might catch most of the pollen.